denosaurs/event/README.md

 Events should be defined as a literal object type where the key is the event name, and the value is a tuple with any amount of elements of any type.

+The constructor takes an optional argument which defines the maximum amount of listeners per event, which defaults to 10.
+If this limit is surpassed, an error is thrown.

 ---

 > ⚠️ Events must be a type, and can't be an interface due to their design